Joe Root: Domestic career

 Root made his Yorkshire second team debut on 18 July 2007 against Derbyshire at Abbeydale Park.
 He scored 57, putting on a 133 first-wicket stand with Adam Lyth.
-He continued to represent the academy side and was named player of the tournament as Yorkshire’s Academy won the ProARCH Trophy in Abu Dhabi.
+He continued to represent the academy team and was named player of the tournament as Yorkshire’s Academy won the ProARCH Trophy in Abu Dhabi.
 After success at second team level, Root was given an opportunity in the first team in Yorkshire’s final Pro40 match of the season at Headingley against Essex.
 Root scored 63 and was top-scorer in Yorkshire’s 187–7.
 Although his half-century could not inspire Yorkshire to victory, Root described his debut as a "dream come true".

 After another man of the series performance, this time on England Under-19 duty in Bangladesh, Root signed a three-year professional contract with Yorkshire.
 Root was selected for the Under-19 Cricket World Cup in New Zealand, making an unbeaten 70 in a victory against Hong Kong as England progressed to the quarter-finals before being eliminated by the West Indies.
 Later that winter, he was sent to the Darren Lehmann Cricket Academy in Adelaide, South Australia, to fine tune his game.

 In 2011, Root’s County Championship debut against Worcestershire at New Road in April was one of 15 matches he played that year on top of his England Lions cricket team debut against Sri Lanka A. At Scarborough in August, he scored his maiden Championship hundred against Sussex.
 Root captained Yorkshire in the match that they won the 2014 County Championship title and helped them retain it the following year.

 Root celebrates after scoring a century for Yorkshire (2024).

 In April 2022, Root was retained by the Trent Rockets for the 2022 season of The Hundred. and on 23 December 2022 he was bought by Rajasthan Royals in the IPL 2023 auction.